claudio-dg/assignment_1/README.md

         rospy.sleep(2)
         return 'recharged'
 ```
-_Please note that the other classes of this node has not been further modified with respet to previous implementation, exception made for some change of variables name that do not have effect on the algorithms but are just more correlated with the new project._
+_Please note that the other classes of this node has not been further modified with respect to previous implementation, exception made for some change of variables name that do not have effect on the algorithms but are just more correlated with the new project._
 #### Decide State: ####

 In this state the robot chooses next move calling helper's function ```ChooseNextMove()``` and plans a path to reach such goal calling ```PlanToNext()```.
 It will put the results of these function calls into global variables shared among states, then returns ```'low_battery'``` transition if battery gets low during this phase (to move to ```Recharging``` state), otherwise returns ```'decided'``` transition to move to ```Surveillance``` state.